plasticmacaroni/radiant-dawn-plus-missables-guide/README.md

    - Add your own notes, reminders, or custom items
    - Use the export/import feature to backup your customizations

-## Checklist Format
+## Checklist Reference Guide

-Use the following format to create your checklist:
+This section contains all the formatting rules and features for creating checklists.

+### Basic Structure

 ```
 # Category Name